enthdegree/efbpad/README.md

    This requires a cross-compiling environment.
 The path of least resistance is building and enabling the kobo env from [`koxtoolchain`](https://github.com/koreader/koxtoolchain).

 ### Project Structure
-Broadly, we string together 4 components.
+Broadly, we string together 4 decoupled components.
-An effort has been made to keep them as decoupled as possible.
  - [`FBInk`](https://github.com/NiLuJe/FBInk): A library for eink screen drawing by NiLuJe.
  - [`fbpad`](https://github.com/aligrudi/fbpad): A framebuffer terminal emulator by aligrudi.
-   We use a very lightly patched version of fbpad: it occasionally makes a call to FBInk to refresh the screen.
+   We use a lightly patched fork of fbpad [here](https://github.com/enthdegree/fbpad).
-    - Here we follow the example of a similar project, [`fbpad-eink`](https://github.com/kisonecat/fbpad-eink), which took a more integrated approach to refreshes and had a different keyboard system.
+    - A similar project, [`fbpad-eink`](https://github.com/kisonecat/fbpad-eink), which
+      took a more integrated approach to refreshes and had a different keyboard system.
  - `kbreader` (developed here): Under proper conditions keyboards appear in linux as